 You certainly can.
 In general, this is not a proportional approach for smaller systems like single rain barrels, or even linked rain barrel systems, for the reasons described above.
 But it may be a good idea for larger tanks.

 Whether your tanks are large or small, for proper ventilation and overflow handling, you need to have an overflow equal to or greater in size than the sum of all inlet ports.
 To make that simple, if you have a 3" inlet, you need a 3" overflow on the same vessel.

 Imagining this on a 55-gallon rain barrel, you begin to understand how the overflow port takes a significant bite out of your storage capacity.
 Multiply that loss for a multi-barrel system.
 In addition to uncontrolled overflow, this is another reason full diversion is usually not recommended for smaller systems.

-The other thing you need to consider is where to direct that overflow.
-While a prefab diverter handles overflow automatically by design, a custom-crafted full-diversion will need to be paired with careful consideration of overflow management.
+You will need to consider where to direct that overflow.
+While a prefab diverter handles overflow automatically by design, a custom-crafted full-diversion will need to be paired with a carefully-designed overflow management system.

 Consider that overflow rates will be irregular and sometimes very high.
 Direct overflow to an infiltration basin at least 15' from any structures, or to another place where it can safely infiltrate.